utility-trade-platform/utility-trade-platform.github.io/README.md

-# The Distributed Systems Group
+# The Utility Trade Platform